 Those with a passion for photography should opt to take a photo tour.
 While more expensive, you’re guaranteed great shots.
-Most tour attendees are serious photographers that are looking to sell their photos and make multiple visits to capture different light.
+Most tour attendees are serious photographers that are looking to sell their photos and make multiple visits to capture different lighting.

 Weather and timing